aldo-gutierrez/bitmasksorter/README.md

 ```
 ### How it works:

-Is similar to the traditional RadixSorter but instead of using a 10 Base it uses a 2 Base.
+Is similar to the traditional Radix Sorter but instead of using a 10 Base it uses a 2 Base.
 As is binary the Count Sort is a little different.
 Also, it doesn't need to sort by all bits
 just by the bits that are in the bit mask.

 If you test the traditional stackoverflow, baeldung, hackerearth or any other site, you will see
 a radix sort that is 10Base and that normally is slower than TimSort (JavaSort)

-On the last week of february i hear about the project called Ska sort that is a radix sort implementation
+On the last week of february i hear about the project called Ska Sort, that is a radix sort implementation
 that works on any type of data but it works at byte level.
 The difference with this implementation is
-that we use a bitmask and do the radix sort only with that bits not with all bytes.
+that we use a bitmask and do the radix sort only with those bits but not with all bytes.

 Optimizations: